“Only a fool learns from his own mistakes. The wise man learns from the mistakes of others.” – Otto van Bismark

 There was never a more important time in history than right now to grow eyes in the back of your head.

 Effective competitive intelligence in today’s barrage of content marketing and avalanche of social media is nearly impossible without help.
-Either you hire a dedicated team to sweep the internet on a daily basis, or your elicit a powerful weapon to automate your competitive analysis and alert you to any relevant changes.
+Either you hire a dedicated team to sweep the internet on a daily basis, or you elicit a powerful weapon to automate your competitive analysis and alert you to any relevant changes.
 We suggest the latter.
-Happy hunting.